 Psalm 116:15, “Precious in the sight of the LORD is the death of His saints”

 Do you like continued stories?
-Let’s say you’re reading a magazine article or even watching a television program for an hour, and you come to the place where the hero plunges into the water to rescue his drowning sweetheart.
+Let’s say you’re reading a magazine article or even watching a television program for half an hour, and you come to the place where the hero plunges into the water to rescue his drowning sweetheart.
 Then you’re left hanging in the air with the words, “To be continued.”
 Oh, how disappointing!
-There is quite a different response to the inscription on the headstone of a born again believer in Christ.
-For you see, it would read this way:

 Christ conquered death and broke its power,